- Entries for the 2022 Porter Prize will be accepted until midnight, 4 October 2021.

 - The author’s name must not appear anywhere in the document or in the name of the digital file.

 - The file name should only include the title of the poem.

 What does it cost to enter a poem?

-4. Each entry must be accompanied by an entry fee of AU$20, or AU$15 for current ABR subscribers.
-To qualify for the lower entry fee, entrants must hold a current one-year subscription to our print edition or ABR Online.
+- Each entry must be accompanied by an entry fee of AU$25, or AU$15 for current ABR subscribers.
+To qualify for the lower entry fee, entrants must hold a current print or digital subscription.

-5. If you don’t already subscribe to ABR Online, you can purchase a one-year subscription and enter a single poem for a total of AU$55.
+- If you don’t already have a digital subscription to ABR, you can purchase a one-year subscription and enter a single poem for a total of AU$80.
 You can then enter subsequent poems at the discounted rate of $15 each.

 Terms and conditions

 - Entries may be offered elsewhere during the judging of the Porter Prize.
 If an entrant is longlisted and has their poem offered elsewhere, the entrant will have 24 hours to decide if they would like to withdraw their poem on offer elsewhere or from the Porter Prize.
 Exclusivity is essential for longlisted poems.